IamFive/spring-data-jdbcx/readme.md

 For more example, please check the [unit tests](https://github.com/IamFive/spring-data-jdbcx/tree/master/src/test/java/net/turnbig/jdbcx/test).

-To integrate with spring boot, add configurations below:
+To integrate with spring boot, add `net.turnbig.jdbcx` to auto scan package.
+And if you want to use the sql template feature, add configurations below:

 ```
 # SQL template loading path